m-terree/jekyll-now/about.md

 permalink: /about/
 ---

-Some information about me!
+### Some information about me!
 In a few words :
-+ web project manager at La Médicale, Paris, France.
+- Web project manager at La Médicale, Paris, France.
-+ Student in web project management at UPEM, Champs sur Marne, France.
+- Student in web project management at UPEM, Champs sur Marne, France.

 A curious mind drives me to try to know more about development and coding  .
 Interested in #PHP #Ruby.